microsoft/xpoc-framework/doc/xpoc-specification.md

 ### XPOC URI

 The manifest XPOC URI is the following string: `xpoc://[ORIGIN_URL]`.
-The Owner attaches the XPOC URI to a platform account page (for example, in its bio) or a content item it creates (for example, by including it in an item's metadata, label, or description).
+The Owner attaches the XPOC URI to a platform account page (for example, in its bio or profile page) or a content item it creates (for example, by including it in an item's metadata, label, or description).

 ## Example